HusseinSaeid/chatbot/README.md

 #  AI Character Chat Bot

-This project features a chatbot built with Next.js 15, Tailwind CSS, and the Google Gemini API.
+This project features a chatbot built with Next.js 15, TypeScript, Tailwind CSS, and the Google Gemini API.
 It offers users the ability to converse with various AI personalities,including a Pirate, Ninja, Wizard, and Robot, each responding with a unique tone and style.